SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

     e.g., declaration attributes, type attributes, and IB attributes, then we could could break down the attribute grammar accordingly.

+..
+The noreturn attribute can be specified on the declaration or on the function type.
+It seems like they are going to fall into mutually exclusive buckets.

 .. docnote:: Which attributes should we focus on documenting,
     and where can we find information about each attribute?

+..
+Many of these are probably not worth documenting for a while now.
+   Look at the following first: mutating objc weak unowned optional class_protocol, and the IB attributes.
+The others should be omitted -- they're really only used in the standard library.

+..
+It's likely than inout will get folded into the function stuff.
+   Resilience is totally pointless because we're not doing it for 1.0.
+   Leave them off entirely.

 Infix Attribute
 +++++++++++++++